scmmmh/work-site/content/pages/welcome.rst

 :save_as: index.html
 :url:

-I am currently the Junior Professor for eHumanities at the Martin-Luther-University Halle-Wittenberg.
-There I am collaborating with researchers from the humanities on a wide range of `projects <projects.html>`_, ranging from projects developing tools for reading and writing digital editions, projects using machine learning to automatically process historic jokes, to using heuristic approaches for identifying unique people in historic census data.
+I am a Lecturer in Computing & Communication at The Open University.
+There I am undertaking research in a number of area including Interactive Information Retrieval, Digital Cultural Heritage, and Digital Humanities.
+Outputs of these can be seen in the `projects <projects.html>`_.

 Interests & Skills
 ==================